 Majorelle Gardens is a tourist destination par excellence.
-It is Hidden behind high walls.
-This place contains many plants, of all kinds and from all over the world.
+Hidden behind high walls.
+The garden contains plants of all kinds and from all over the world.

-The Majorelle Garden is the perfect and almost inevitable place for beautiful memorial photos.
+The Majorelle Garden is also the perfect and almost inevitable place for beautiful memorial photos.

 Things to do in Majorelle Garden